About

 The Work

-My work in the series Distances Near Away, Journeys In-Between, and Domain of Differences, explore the transitory instances of time when one’s awareness is threaded between the present and a similar moment remembered from the past.
-At times, these threaded moments have hard juxtapositions due to differences from the change of context, the passage of time, or a change of place.
-Other times, they blend and fuse a sense of continuity that are more fluid and often share a moment of contemplation.
-Oftentimes my work is a reflection on the poetics of migration and the stories of exile.
+My work in the series Distances Near Away, Journeys In-Between, and Domain of Differences explores the transitory instances of time when one’s awareness is threaded between the present and a similar moment remembered from the past.
+At times, these threaded moments have harsh juxtapositions due to differences from the change of context, the passage of time, or a change of place.
+Other times, they blend and fuse to create a sense of continuity.
+Often, my work is a reflection on the poetics of migration and the stories of exile.

 The Artist